 Though your child may have some symptoms that seem like ADHD, it might be something else.
 That's why you need a doctor to check it out.

-There is no test for ADHD.
+There is no specific or definitive test for ADHD.
 Instead, diagnosing is a process that takes several steps and involves gathering a lot of information from multiple sources.
 You, your child, your child's school, and other caregivers should be involved in assessing your child's behavior.
-They will also ask what symptoms your child has, how long ago those symptoms started, and how the behavior affects your child and the rest of your family.
-Doctors diagnose ADHD in children after a child has shown six or more specific symptoms of inattention or hyperactivity on a regular basis for more than 6 months in more than two settings.
+A doctor will also ask what symptoms your child has, how long ago those symptoms started, and how the behavior affects your child and the rest of your family.
+Doctors diagnose ADHD in children after a child has shown six or more specific symptoms of inattention or hyperactivity on a regular basis for more than 6 months in at least two settings.
 The doctor will consider how a child's behavior compares with that of other children the same age.

 A doctor will give your child a physical exam, take a medical history, and may even give him a noninvasive brain scan.